SindreKjelsrud/kjelsrud.dev/src/pages/bookmarks.md

 - [**mnmlist**](https://mnmlist.com/) about minimalism, it's importance today, and how less is the answer
 - [**Pengeblogg**](https://pengeblogg.bloggnorge.com/) tips & ideas about personal finances, stockmarket et-cetera
 - [**Lacero**](https://galactanet.com/oneoff/lacero.html) great Ready Player One fan fiction by Andy Weir
+- [**What Crypto Has in Common with Trickshotting and Faze Clan**](https://blog.teji.io/faze) interesting blog-post by Jet Williams surrounding digital ownership

 ## Videos